By Faye Martins

 Let’s look at a simple method.
 This is so easy that it only takes a paragraph to describe.
 Lay on your back.
 Inhale and think the word, “Thank.”
-Exhale and and think the word, You.”
+Exhale and think of the word, You.”
 Keep the pace and make it natural.
 Don’t try to control your breathing – Just ride the waves.
 Who are you thanking?
 It doesn’t matter.
 You can thank God, or everyone, that you are still alive and enjoying this practice.
-It’s so easy, that I call it the best mindfulness meditation for me.
-Your biggest challenge is to stay awake and if you don’t, who cares?
-I learned this method from Paul Jerard, when he was teaching at Aura Wellness Center in North Providence about 20 years ago.
+It’s so easy that I call it the best mindfulness meditation for me.
+Your biggest challenge is staying awake; if you don’t, who cares?
+I learned this method from Paul Jerard when he taught at Aura Wellness Center in North Providence about 20 years ago.

 Various Mindfulness Methods

-By regulating attention, focus, and emotion, mindfulness can influence stress pathways and brain structure activity.
-Consequently, those who practice mindfulness and meditation methods hold more positive and helpful emotions, particularly during stressful situations.
+By regulating attention, focus, and emotion, mindfulness can influence stress pathways and brain structure-activity.
+Consequently, those practicing mindfulness and meditation hold more positive and helpful emotions, particularly during stressful situations.
 In 2012, Harvard researchers scanned the brains of patients before and after mindfulness sessions.
 The results?
 Changes in brain activity from mindfulness are long-lasting.
 Pretty cool, right?

 When the public imagines Yoga, they probably picture someone sitting cross-legged on the floor as they rest their hands on their chest and tummy.
 With their eyes closed, the person you imagine may hum “om” or breathe in and out peacefully and intentionally.
 What your mind thinks of as Yoga is, in fact, only one of many forms.
 The skill we gain from any form of Yoga or meditation is most commonly referred to as awareness.